Dpdl-io/DpdlEngine/Install_requirements.md

 # System requirements

-The 'DpdlEngine lite' release requires a compatible Java Virtual Machine (JRE) >= version 1.6 specification to run.
+Although Dpdl is compatible also with previews java versions, this release of 'DpdlEngine lite' requires a compatible Java Virtual Machine (JRE) version  >= 'Java 17'  to run.
+If your requirements are to run DpdlEngine on an older version of java JRE, just drop an e-mail to: info@dpdl.io

 There are many java virtual machines available, the official Java JRE from Oracle can be downloaded from www.java.com or www.oracle.com website: